-We will also discuss what the unicorns represent in Christianity, and whether new versions of the Bible with unicorns quotes should be printed.
-The verses with unicorns in the King James Version of the Bible will also be quoted on this post.
+We will also discuss what the unicorn represents in Christianity, and whether new versions of the Bible with unicorns quotes should be printed.
+The verses with unicorns in the King James Version will also be quoted on this post.

 Irish Rovers had a hit song in 1967 called “The Unicorn”.
 The song is about the Noah´s Ark; Noah could not persuade unicorns to get in the Ark, because they just wanted to play in the water.
 According to this song, there are no longer unicorns, because they did n´t enter the Ark, but just kept playing.
 Is it just a song, or does the Bible actually have something to do with unicorns?

 Unicorns can indeed be found in the Bible.
 Unicorns are mentioned 9 times in the King James Version of The Bible.
 The original Hebrew word used is re´em, which could mean a unicorn, a rhinoceros or a wild ox.
 The wild ox is the preferred translation in the modern translations of the Bible.
 However, “unicorn” is the word that was used in the King James Bible.

 So, what does the King James Version of the Bible say about unicorns?
 These are the 9 unicorn quotes:

 Numbers 23:22 “God brought them out of Egypt, he hath as it were the strength of a unicorn.”

 Numbers 24:8 “God brought him forth out of Egypt; he hath as it were the strength of a unicorn; he shall eat up the nations his enemies, and shall break their bones, and pierce them trough with his arrows.”